github/docs/content/codespaces/managing-codespaces-for-your-organization/restricting-the-idle-timeout-period.md

 For more information about pricing for {% data variables.product.prodname_github_codespaces %} compute usage, see "[AUTOTITLE](/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#codespaces-pricing)."

+### Inactivity defined

+{% data reusables.codespaces.inactivity-definition %}

 ### Behavior when you set a maximum idle timeout constraint

-If someone sets the default idle timeout to 90 minutes in their personal settings and they then start a codespace for a repository with a maximum idle timeout constraint of 60 minutes, the codespace will time out after 60 minutes of inactivity.
+If someone sets the default idle timeout to 90 minutes in their personal settings and they then start a codespace for a repository that has a maximum idle timeout constraint of 60 minutes, the codespace will time out after 60 minutes of inactivity.
 When codespace creation completes, a message explaining this will be displayed:

 > Idle timeout for this codespace is set to 60 minutes in compliance with your organization’s policy.